A note on Hall conductance and Hall conductivity in interacting Fermion systems: Main results

-Our first theorem states that for any gapped response system the current response $\Delta J_\eps$ is well defined, nearly linear in the change $\eps$ of the chemical potential on the right half-plane, and with linear coefficient given by the usual double-commutator formula for modified step-functions.
-Moreover, the linear coefficient, which is by definition the Hall conductance, depends only on $\w_0$, but not on $H$, $W$, and $S^\eps$.
+Our first theorem states that $\Delta J_\eps$ is always well defined, nearly linear in the change $\eps$, and with linear coefficient given by the commutator formula for off-diagonal parts of the two generalized step functions.
+Moreover, the linear coefficient depends only on $\w_0$, but not on $H$, $W$, and $S^\eps$.

+The second theorem states that this linear coefficient depends solely on the relative orientation of the two generalized step functions, and that it can assume one of three values: zero, or plus or minus the Hall conductance.

+In summary, our results show that increasing the chemical potential in a cone-like region $\mathrm{supp}(f)$ by $\eps$ for a system initially in a gapped ground state $\w_0$ induces an additional current that flows along the boundary of $\mathrm{supp}(f)$ and is nearly linear in $\eps$ and of the same magnitude (up to terms of order $\mathcal{O}(\eps^\infty)$) for all regions $\mathrm{supp}(f)$ that contain a nonempty cone.